Drunk Bus

-Drunk Bus is a 2020 American comedy-drama film directed by John Carlucci and Brandon LaGanke and starring Charlie Tahan and Kara Hayward.
-It is Carlucci and LaGanke's directorial debut.
+Drunk Bus is a 2020 American comedy-drama film directed by John Carlucci and Brandon LaGanke in their directorial debut, and starring Charlie Tahan and Kara Hayward.
 The film was released on May 20, 2021, and received positive reviews from critics.

 Plot

-Michael is a young college graduate who is stuck working as a bus driver for a party school in Ohio after failing to achieve his dream of becoming a writer.
-He spends his nights driving the "drunk bus," which shuttles intoxicated students from parties back to their dorms.
+Michael, a recent college graduate, finds himself stuck as a bus driver for a party school in Ohio after failing to pursue his dream of becoming a photographer.
+He spends his nights driving the "drunk bus," shuttling intoxicated students back to their dorms from parties.

-One night, while driving the bus, Michael encounters Pineapple, a security guard who starts to offer Michael some advice on how to navigate his life.
-As they spend more time together, Michael and Pineapple form an unlikely friendship, and Michael begins to see his life in a new light.
+Following a violent incident on the bus, Michael's boss hires Pineapple, an imposing man with Maori face tattoos and piercings, as his security.
+Despite his initial intimidation, Michael discovers Pineapple's kind and insightful nature.
+As they spend time together, an unlikely friendship forms, and Pineapple provides Michael with valuable life advice, prompting him to reconsider his perspective.

-At the same time, Michael is also dealing with the aftermath of a painful breakup and struggling to find his place in the world.
-As he grapples with these challenges, he must decide whether to continue his dead-end job or take a chance on his writing dreams and leave the "drunk bus" behind.
+Simultaneously, Michael deals with the aftermath of a painful breakup while trying to find his place in the world.
+Amy, his ex-girlfriend, returns to their college town from New York, adding complexity to his emotional journey.
+Struggling between his past and future, Michael must confront his feelings for Amy and decide on his true desires.
+As he grapples with these challenges, he faces a critical choice: continue his dead-end job or take a leap of faith to pursue his writing dreams and leave the "drunk bus" behind.